LENSA IKLIM

 This report runs a data analysis on the climate and energy transition reporting of the news media in Peninsula Malaysia, with supporting analysis of the interviews from journalists and editors of various news media.
 It is set to be published early next year.

-Access our microsite here! <LINK>
+Access our microsite here!

 The People Behind Lensa Iklim